 - Copying work

 - Letting work be copied

 - Cheat-sheets

 - Plagiarizing

 - Having others do the work for you

 - Unauthorized use of electric devices during assessments

+- Use of artificial intelligence (chat GPT, etc.) without teamer permission.

 Any and all offenses: Parent/guardian contact, zero on the assignment.
 Depending on the severity of each specific incident, students may lose credit for the trimester, or be recommended to the Mason Board of Education for additional consequences.